Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 ## Distributing the Alluxio Client Jar

-In order for the MapReduce applicationsto be able to read and write files in Alluxio, the Alluxio client jar must be distributed on the classpath of the application across different nodes.
+In order for the MapReduce applications to be able to read and write files in Alluxio, the Alluxio client jar must be distributed on the classpath of the application across different nodes.

 This guide on